 While text, email, and other forms of written communication can help prevent you from missing out on information, much of our everyday communications happen verbally.

-For instance, say you are grocery shopping, and someone asks you a question that you couldn’t hear.
-Many people instinctively will make some sort of noise of assent—such as “ahmmm” or “uh-huh”—but depending on what is needed, that may be the wrong response.
+For instance, say you are grocery shopping, and someone asks you a question you can’t hear.
+Many people instinctively will make some noise of assent—such as “ahmmm” or “uh-huh”—but depending on what is needed, that may be the wrong response.
 The person at the grocery store may be asking if they can get around you, and while you didn’t mean to ignore their request, they may perceive your inability to hear as deliberate rudeness and get upset with you.

 Issues At Work Due To Miscommunication